ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 - **thread**: The `pthread_t` identifier of the thread to join.
 This is the same identifier that was obtained when the thread was created with `pthread_create`.
 - **retval**: A pointer to a location where the exit status of the joined thread will be stored.
 This can be a pointer to a `void *` variable.
 If it is `NULL`, the exit status is not stored.

+### Chapter 12 - Q & A

+Q: Does my machine have to have multiple processors to support threads?

+A: No. Most machines have processors with multiple cores, which means that their CPUs contain mini-processors that can do several things at once.
+But even if our code is running on a single core/single processor, we will still be able to run threads.

+Q: How?

+A: The OS will switch rapidly between the threads and make it appear that it is running several things at once.

+Q: Will threads make my programs faster?

+A: Not necessarily.
+While threads can help us use more of the processors and cores on our machines, we need to be careful about the amount of locking our code needs to do.
+If our threads are locked too often, our code may run as slowly as single-threaded code.

+Q: How can I design my thread code to be fast?

+A: Try to reduce the amount of data that threads need to access.
+If threads don't access a lot of shared data, they won't need to lock each other out so often and will be much more efficient.

+Q: Are threads faster than separate processes?

+A: They usually are, simply because it takes a little more time to create processes than it does to create extra threads.

+Q: I've heard that mutexes can lead to "deadlocks".
+What are they?

+A: Say we have two threads, and they both wan to get mutexes A and B. If the first thread already has A, and the second thread already has B, then the threads will be deadlocked.
+This is because the first thread can't get mutex B and the second thread can't get mutex A. They both come to a standstill.